 Benefits of the project

-Building a homemade radio telescope is not only an affordable way to explore the cosmos, but also an excellent opportunity to learn about astronomy, physics, and technology.
-Data obtained through these devices can contribute to broader studies of galactic dynamics and the distribution of hydrogen in the Milky Way.
-Projects like the one described by Phelps foster interest in science and open the door to amateur participation in meaningful research.
+Building a hand crafted radio telescope isn’t as it were an reasonable way to investigate the universe, but too an excellent opportunity to memorize around space science, material science, and technology.
+Information gotten through these gadgets can contribute to broader studies of galactic dynamics and the conveyance of hydrogen within the Smooth Way.
+Ventures just like the one depicted by Phelps cultivate intrigued in science and open the entryway to amateur cooperation in significant inquire about.

-Using low-cost components and accessible software, anyone with the right guidance can build their own telescope and observe signals that are billions of years old.
-Initiatives like this democratize astronomy and show how citizen science can contribute to understanding complex universal phenomena.
+Utilizing low-cost components and open computer program, anybody with the proper direction can construct their possess telescope and watch signals that are billions of a long time old.
+Activities like this democratize astronomy and appear how citizen science can contribute to understanding complex widespread wonders.